Men At Work

 That idea was just fucking frightening.

 Before we left for home, I called Gervase, begrudgingly.
 Those assholes were already half way back to Shreveport without giving us a word.
-Gervase’s list of things to do started with passing the evidence he collected for us off the Burnham for ‘the sake of continuity’.
+Gervase’s list of things to do started with passing the evidence he collected for us off to Burnham for ‘the sake of continuity’.
 Bullshit.
 He was gun decking because he was just in the mood to be useless.
 If I wasn’t happy about Burnham being the guy to be handling things, I’d push the issue.
 Pam would have fun reminding Gervase of his job description, as she always did.
 Alcide was pretty surprised when I told him how amiable Burnham was.
 In New Orleans, we hadn’t ever come across any ‘Lab Coats’ that we could consider ‘go to’ guys.

 It was just after 5 when we pulled into the driveway.
 Home, sweet home.
 No shit.
 That little farmhouse was a sight for sore eyes.
 More so when I saw that Rotten was already home.